Go Ad-Free

 Is Inexpensive Food Undermining Public Health?

 Are US government agricultural subsidies undermining public health?
-A study several years ago suggested that people who eat a lot of foods made from subsidized crops such as corn, soybeans, wheat and dairy products are more likely to become overweight.
+A study several years ago suggested that people who eat a lot of processed foods made from subsidized crops such as corn, soybeans, wheat and dairy products are more likely to become overweight.
 Now some heavy-hitter nutrition experts have crunched the numbers and determined that reducing the sugar content of packaged foods by just 20% could prevent a surprising number of cardiovascular deaths.

 Cutting Sugar in Processed Food: